 Our Training Program

-In 2013, a multidisciplinary group of innovative visionaries developed a novel training program to teach clinicians how to blend research-derived evidence published in the medical literature with data generated from day-to-day clinical practice in order to improve future practice.
-Critical to the success of the Learning Health System Training Program (LHSTP) was support and funding from Victor Dzau, former Chancellor of Duke Health, which continues today under the leadership of Eugene Washington.
+The Duke LHSTP launched in 2013, when a team of visionary educators recognized the need to develop clinical leaders that are adept in working with data generated from day-to-day clinical practice and that are prepared to drive change in an increasingly complicated and digitized environment.
+Critical to the success of the Learning Health System Training Program (LHSTP) was support and funding from Dr. Victor Dzau, former Chancellor of Duke Health, which continues today under the leadership of Dr. Eugene Washington.

 Aimee Zaas MD MHS

 Blake Cameron MD MBI

 Kevin Shah MD MBA